-Garlic Spears, the flower tops of the elephant garlic plant, are available for a few fleeting weeks in the spring and early summer at your grocery or local farmers market.
+Garlic Spears – also known as “garlic scapes” – are the flower tops of the elephant garlic plant.
+They available for a few fleeting weeks in the spring and early summer at your grocery or local farmers market.
 They make a beautiful presentation and a tasty addition to your table.

 Garlic spears can be eaten raw or cooked.
 When raw, they carry a pretty hot punch, and can be used to spice up things like baked potatoes or salads.

 We chose to keep things simple and oven-roast them, and the results were wonderful – far beyond expectation!
-I used this amazing Meyer lemon olive oil, which (while definitely not a requirement here) enhanced the flavors even more.
+I used this amazing, which (while definitely not a requirement here) enhanced the flavors even more.
 The flavor was only the slightest bit garlicky: they tasted somewhat like asparagus, but closer to an artichoke.
 (I don’t like asparagus much, and I loved these, if that helps any.)
 Preparation could not be more easy!

 Roasted Garlic Spears – Easy as 1-2-3!

 2. Toss in a little olive oil, salt and pepper and lay out in a single layer on a heavy baking sheet.

 3. Roast in a 375° oven for 30-35 minutes, until the tips are lightly browned and the stalk is tender.
 Toss midway through roasting time if desired.